matheusfvesco/vcf-explorer/README.md

 ![Description of GIF](assets/dasa-vcf.gif)

 Code for the dasa Variant Call Format (VCF) challenge.
 It includes code for:
- - Annotating a VCF file;
+ - Annotating VCF files using a Snakemake pipeline;
- - Serving the annotated file via a rest API;
+ - Serving the annotated files via a rest API;
  - Frontend display for the API.

 The code is structured using a microservice architecture, with one container for data processing and API, and another one for the frontend.